 One of the most common finishing processes involves the use of gelcoat, which is a modified resin applied to molds.
 Gelcoats are available in different types, with the most common being based on epoxy or unsaturated polyester resin chemistry.
 After application, the gelcoat is cured to form and backed with composite polymer matrices.
 These matrices typically consist of mixtures of polyester resin and fiberglass or epoxy resin with glass.

-The manufactured component, when cured and removed from the mold, presents the gelcoated surface.
-This is usually colored to provide an attractive, glossy surface which improves the aesthetic appearance.
-Gelcoats can be carry any pigment, and are designed to be durable, providing resistance to UV light, hydrolysis, graffiti, and microbial development.
+Once the manufactured component is cured and removed from the mold, the gelcoated surface is visible.
+The surface is usually colored to provide an attractive, glossy appearance, which enhances the aesthetic appeal of the finished product.
+Gelcoats can be pigmented in various colors and are designed to be durable, providing resistance to UV light, hydrolysis, graffiti, and microbial development.

 Get notified about what’s new